Overview of WannaCry

 WannaCry ransomware is a global cyberattack behavior that attracts everybody’s attention.
 What we need to do is arm ourselves and fight against malicious hackers.
 However, in addition to doing something (eg: block 445 port) to remedy the problem after it occurs, it's necessary to make a schedule backup for your crucial data.
 Thus, with an exact copy of your data, you don't need to worry about data loss and won’t go mad next time facing similar issues.

 You can backup any items you want, and enable its Schedule Backup to continuously protect your system and data.
-To avoid avoid backup disk full, you can enable Normal or High compression level, Incremental Backup, Differential Backup, Backup Scheme according to your situation.
-The last two feature are only available on the professional version.
+To avoid backup disk full, you can enable High compression level, Incremental and Differential Backup, Backup Scheme according to your situation.
+Differential Backup and Backup Scheme are available on the professional version or higher.